HeBinYu666/SplicingEffect/README.md

 # IsoImpact

-IsoImpact is an automated pipeline designed to evaluate the functional impact of alternative splicing.
-It systematically compares protein sequence features, genomic coordinates, and domain annotations across different transcript isoforms to reveal the functional consequences of alternative splicing events.（整句字要改一下，功能根据我们的cover letter来改一下）
+IsoImpact is an automated pipeline for assessing the potential functional consequences of alternative transcript isoforms.
+It integrates transcript annotation, protein sequence features, genomic coordinates, and protein-domain information to compare isoforms and highlight domain-level and sequence-feature changes associated with alternative splicing.

 ## 1. Installation